Home About Us Curley History Updates DNA Testing Links

 Question: What do we know about the origins for the Curley family of Athlone/Westmeath?

-Answer: We do not have anything definitive at this time, I have drafted a proposal for the most likely origin of our Curley family
+Answer: We do not have anything definitive at this time, I have drafted a proposal for our most likely origin based upon genetic

 Question: How far back does the Curley surname go?